Key takeaways

 Deciding between general vs. specific and unilateral vs. mutual depends on context:

-For instance, if an employer provides a severance package to an employee leaving after several years, a general release ensures the employee cannot later pursue claims for unpaid wages, discrimination, or wrongful termination—whether known or unknown at the time - Opt for a specific release if you’re dealing with a particular issue and want clarity.
+- Use a general release when you want broad protection and are confident no additional claims will arise.
+For instance, if an employer provides a severance package to an employee leaving after several years, a general release ensures the employee cannot later pursue claims for unpaid wages, discrimination, or wrongful termination—whether known or unknown at the time.

-For example, a contractor disputing payment for one project might sign a specific release resolving only that payment claim, while keeping the ability to address unrelated future issues open - Go with a unilateral release when only one party has significant exposure to legal claim.
+- Opt for a specific release if you're dealing with a particular issue and want clarity.
+A contractor disputing payment for one project might sign a specific release resolving only that payment claim, while keeping the ability to address unrelated future issues open.

-For example, in a contract dispute where both parties believe the other breached the terms, they may agree to a mutual release.
-The supplier waives claims for unpaid invoices, while the client releases claims related to defective goods
+- Choose a mutual release when both parties need to walk away without the risk of future disputes.
+In a contract dispute where both parties believe the other breached the terms, a mutual release lets the supplier waive claims for unpaid invoices while the client releases claims related to defective goods.

 Essential Components of a Release of Claims Agreement